Can smiling wreck your facial harmony?

 More smiles: Emilia Clarke, Alexandra Daddario, Naomi Campbell

-As mentioned, Ingenues and Romantics tend to have very rounded features, and a smile tends to make features like our eyes and lips appear less round.
+As mentioned, Ingenues and Romantics tend to have very rounded features, and a smile tends to make features like eyes and lips appear less round.
 So it’s possible that Ingenues and Romantics may look less harmonious smiling, especially if they don’t have any Natural.

 Here’s Ethereal Dramatic Ingenue Emilia Clarke, smiling and not smiling: